1962 IN ENTERTAINMENT AND THE ARTS

 Besides Denver’s buildings, we could have seen a few others by Mr. Pei back in 1962, though it was early in his career.
 The Place Ville-Marie tower in Montreal, Quebec, Canada was designed in 1958 and completed in 1962.
 This was designed in partnership with Henry N. Cobb, who also worked with Pei on the Denver project, and was the third tallest skyscraper outside the United States at the time.
 It transformed Montreal’s skyline and allowed Pei and his firm to become a key advocate of Modernist architecture.
 It has been integrated into Montreal's underground city providing indoor access to over 1,600 shops, restaurants, offices, businesses, and metro stations all over downtown.
 The closest any of our 1962 roadtrips come to Montreal is about 35 miles away, at Champlain, New York, where US-9 begins and US-11 intersects.

 He also designed three buildings at the University of Hawaii in Honolulu.
 There is no US-numbered route in Hawaii, and of course it is across the Pacific Ocean, so no roadtrip here is possible.
 However, three of his buildings are here and one could be seen in our favorite year!
 Hale Manoa, a 13-story building, is the East–West Center's student dormitory, which opened in 1962.
 It was originally an all-male dormitory, with a sister dormitory also designed later by Mr. Pei, Hale Kuahine, situated just next to the Imin Center, for females.
 Both Hale Manoa and Hale Kuahine are now unisex dormitories.
 His other building from 1962 is the John F. Kennedy Theater.
-It was originally named the East-West Center Theater but was renamed the John F. Kennedy Theater just five days after the president's in 1963.
+It was originally named the East-West Center Theater but was renamed the John F. Kennedy Theater just five days after the president's death in 1963.
 Kennedy Theater was the first public building named after the late president.

 The University Apartments in Chicago, Illinois was built in 1961 and designed in colaboration with Araldo and Loewenberg & Loewenberg.
 I. M. Pei used some of the same design principles as used for Denver’s Zeckendorf Plaza for the frame windows, including a special lightweight concrete he developed.
 The University Apartments are a pair of ten-story towers which originally had a public park sheltered between them.
 You could find this building on any of the following US-numbered routes, as they all pass through Chicago: US-12, US-14, US-20, US-30ALT, US-34, US-41, US-54, and of course, the Mother Road, US-66.